Code-Institute-Submissions/ysra-spa-milestone-project-1/README.md

 I would like to thank these persons for helping to make this project.

-- My mentor Brian Macharia for guiding through out the process of this project.
+- My mentor Brian Macharia for guiding me through out the process of this project.

 - [Richard Wells](https://github.com/D0nni387) for hosting a call to guide students who will start doing their Miles stone project 1.